lgondara/qa_gen/iclr_blogpost_draft (1).md

 ## Conclusion

 The journey from academic ML to deployed healthcare AI requires rethinking everything we learned in grad school.
 Stop optimizing for metrics; start optimizing for workflows.
 A 95% accurate model that saves 60% of processing time beats a 98% accurate model that saves 10%.
 Stop chasing trends; start matching tools to problems.
 Regex can outperform GPT-4 on structured extraction.
 BioBERT can beat Llama-3 on domain classification while costing 100 times less.
-Stop treating deployment as an afterthought; start with co-design.
-Six weeks embedded with users saved us six months of building the wrong thing.
+Stop treating deployment as an afterthought; start with close collaboration between technical and operational teams.
+Understanding the actual workflow prevented us from building the wrong thing.

 The gap between research and production is wide, but it's bridgeable.
 It requires humility, pragmatism, and a willingness to prioritize patient outcomes over publication metrics.
 In machine learning conferences, SOTA means topping the leaderboard.
 In healthcare, true SOTA is different.
 It's a system that runs reliably, respects patient privacy, and actually reduces the backlog so patients can get care faster.